niall-thurrat/fishcatch-api/README.md

 I would use OAuth2 in future.
 I also need to facilitate a logout function server side, e.g. a blacklist for jwt tokens relating to logged out users.
 I also need to facilitate user resource editing and deletion.

 - FISHCATCH DATA
 Validation needs strengthened for all FishCatch properties.
-I would also like to facilitate adding fishCatch images
+I would also like to facilitate adding fishCatch images, and have a region property that is auto generated based on the co-ordinates

 - SORTING, FILTERING AND PAGINATION
 I have provided sorting functionality on the 2 collection resources (fish and user-fish).
 I think i would like to use some sort of library for this to make it a bit tidier in future.
 I would also like to add filtering.
 I have used offset and limit query parameters to allow pagination on the client side, but I would like to setup pagination on the server side to make things easier for client developers.